carvel-dev/carvel/processes/issue-triage.md

 3. [Define Priority](#3-define-priority)

 ### 1. Respond to Newly Created PRs and Issues
 Labels are the primary tools for triaging.
-New issues are automatically assigned a `carvel triage` label.
-Issues with the `carvel triage` label indicate that the issue is awaiting triage.
+New issues are automatically assigned a `carvel-triage` label.
+Issues with the `carvel-triage` label indicate that the issue is awaiting triage.

 1. Respond to new _PRs_ for the repos you're focused on.
 If you're using the [GitHub Project board](https://github.com/orgs/vmware-tanzu/projects/16), these will show up in the Needs Review column.
 1. If a PR has not been acknowledged,